-1 Introduction 1 1
+1 Introduction 1-1

-1

-2 Russian Military Thought: Building on the Past to Win Future Hi-Tech Conflicts
+2 Russian Military Thought: Building on the Past to Win Future Hi-Tech Conflicts 2-1

-Introduction.
+Introduction 2-1

-The Soviet Past Influences the Present
+The Soviet Past Influences the Present 2-2

-Two Important Books on Military Thought
+Two Important Books on Military Thought 2-4

-Modern Times
+Modern Times 2-8

-Military Leaders and Educational Institutes on Officer Training
+Military Leaders and Educational Institutes on Officer Training -10

-Conclusions
+Conclusions -14

-3 Russian Military Art and the Creative Employment of Knowledge
+3 Russian Military Art and the Creative Employment of Knowledge 3-1

-Introduction
+Introduction 3-1

-Definitions of Military Art
+Definitions of Military Art 3-2

 Weapons and Military Art: 2016-2019 3-3

 Conclusions 3-8

 4 Russia's Reflexive Control Theory: Manipulating an Opponent to One's Advantage 4-1

 Introduction 4-1

 Definitions and Use of RC: 2002-2013 4-1

 Definitions and Use Since 2013 and UkraineSome Recent Examples to Consider 4-6

-Conclusions 4-11
+Conclusions -11

 5 Russia's Asymmetric Concept: Based on Military Art, Geopolitics, and Risk 5-1

 Introduction 5-1

 Definitions of Asymmetry, Military Art, and Risk 5-2

 Where Do Asymmetric Operations Fit in Russian Military Thought?
 5-3

 Sources of Asymmetry 5-3

-Russian Military Asymmetric Thought in Action: The Past Decade
+Russian Military Asymmetric Thought in Action: The Past Decade 5-6

-Conclusion
+Conclusion -11

 6 Connecting GPS Interference with Russia's A2AD Concept 6-1

-Introduction
+Introduction 6-1

 Background 6-1

-Part One: Disorganizing Control: From Syria to Future War
+Part One: Disorganizing Control: From Syria to Future War 6-2

-Part Two: REB and Disorganization
+Part Two: REB and Disorganization 6-6

-Conclusions
+Conclusions 6-7

-7

-• Introduction / 1 7_1
+7 Russia's Context for Cyber and Information Issues: Nine Thoughts for Consideration 7-1

+Introduction 7-1

 Consideration One: Have Media Tactics Changed over Time?
-7-1 Consideration Two: Russian Templates for Influence 7-2 Consideration Three: Military Directorates for Cyber 7-4 Consideration Four: Cyber and the Initial Period of War 7-5 Consideration Five: Warning of Presidential Election Meddling 7-6 Consideration Six: The Worries of Russian Cyber Planners 7-6 Consideration Seven: Reflexive Control and Cyber 7-7 Consideration Eight: Is There a "Cyber Dead Hand?"
-7-8 Consideration Nine: Battlefield Influence Operations Conclusions 7-9 8 Electrons, Underwater Cables, Satellites, and Creative Thought: The Russian Military's Invisible Information Environment Introduction 8-1 Overview 8-1 Newer Developments 8-2 Information Strategies 8-2 Information's Role in the Initial Period of War (IPW) 8-5 Strategic Operations to Destroy Critically Important Targets (SODCIT) 8-6 Forms and Methods of Information's Use 8-8 Information and Digital Deterrence 8-9 Information Troops 8-13 Information-Technical and Information-Psychological Capabilities 8-14 Older Concepts Still in Vogue 8-26 Conclusions 8-30 9 Russia's Military Discusses the Definition of War 9-1 Introduction 9-1 The 2018 and 2019 Discussions 9-1 Waging War 9-3 Wage War 9-3 The 2017 Debate on War 9-4 Articles in the Journal of the Academy of Military Science (AMS) 9-5 Articles in the Journal Military Thought 9-15 Two Articles on the Classification of War 9-18 Armeysky Sbornik (Army Journal) 9-18 Journal of the Academy of Military Science 9-21
+7-1 Consideration Two: Russian Templates for Influence .7-2 Consideration Three: Military Directorates for Cyber 7-4 Consideration Four: Cyber and the Initial Period of War .7-5 Consideration Five: Warning of Presidential Election Meddling 7-6 Consideration Six: The Worries of Russian Cyber Planners 7-6 Consideration Seven: Reflexive Control and Cyber .7-7 Consideration Eight: Is There a "Cyber Dead Hand?" .7-8 Consideration Nine: Battlefield Influence Operations .7-8 Conclusions .7-9 8 Electrons, Underwater Cables, Satellites, and Creative Thought: The Russian Military's Invisible Information Environment 8-1 Introduction 8-1 Overview 8-1 Newer Developments 8-2 Information Strategies 8-2 Information's Role in the Initial Period of War (IPW) 8-5 Strategic Operations to Destroy Critically Important Targets (SODCIT) 8-6 Forms and Methods of Information's Use 8-8 Information and Digital Deterrence 8-9 Information Troops 3-13 Information-Technical and Information-Psychological Capabilities 3-14 Older Concepts Still in Vogue 3-26 Conclusions 3-30 9 Russia's Military Discusses the Definition of War 9-1 Introduction 9-1 The 2018 and 2019 Discussions 9-1 Waging War 9-3 Wage War 9-3 The 2017 Debate on War 9-4 Articles in the Journal of the Academy of Military Science (AMS) 9-5 Articles in the Journal Military Thought)-15 Two Articles on the Classification of War)-18 Armeysky Sbornik (Army Journal))-18 Journal of the Academy of Military Science)- 21